Q1. Locate the following States on a blank outline map of India:

 (ii) In Belgium, the community government has the power regarding cultural, educational and language-related issues.

 (iii) In India, the legislative powers are divided as mentioned in the Union List, State List and Concurrent List.
 In addition to this by the Act of 1992, the local governments have been granted more powers.

-(b) Different feature: In Belgium in addition to Central and State government, there is a third kind of government that is community government.
+(b) Different features: In Belgium in addition to Central and State governments, there is a third kind of government that is community government.
 This is elected by people belonging to one language community - Dutch, French and German-speaking no matter where they live.
 This government deals with cultural, educational and language-related issues.
 In India, there is no such government.

 In India, there is a three-tier government.
 The third government is the local government i.e., Panchayats at village level and Municipalities at the town level.

 (ii) Powers are distributed among them.
-National government makes law on subjects of national importance such as defence and foreign affairs.
+National government makes laws on subjects of national importance such as defence and foreign affairs.

 (iii) The state governments make laws on subjects of state importance such as police.

 (iv) The local governments make laws on subjects of local importance.